uosdev/frontend-assessment/README.md

 ## Instructions
 1. Copy or pull this repo to your local machine
 2. Complete the task via the inclusion of **new** stylesheets/and or scripts (don't modify existing stylesheets/scripts).
-3. Once finished, zip up the project folder and email it to j.d.lineker@soton.ac.uk.
+3. Once finished, zip up the project folder and email it to paul.thwaite@soton.ac.uk.

 ## Task
 Create a new template variant that displays a banner when a course is available in clearing.
 The banner should replace the existing call-to-action buttons.